marpple/rune/docs/tutorial/view.md

 </li>
 ```

-You can create a `ColorCheckboxView` that contains `ColorView` like this.
-Below is an example of creating a `ColorCheckboxListView` that contains multiple `ColorCheckboxView` by passing an array.
+In this way, you can create a `ColorCheckboxView` that contains a `ColorView`.
+Below is an example of creating a `ColorCheckboxListView` that holds multiple `ColorCheckboxView`s by passing an array.

 ```typescript
 export class ColorCheckboxListView extends View<Color[]> {